CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

 6. Define Standard CRM Data Management Processes

-Having clearly defined and detailed CRM data management processes is important for improving the quality of your data.
+Having clearly defined and detailed CRM system data management processes is important for improving your data quality.
 A report from Harvard Business Review found that one of the top complaints of employees was a lack of clear direction — particularly with administrative management tasks.

 Standardized processes give employees easy step-by-step directions to follow that are not up to interpretation.
 It takes the guesswork out of fixing specific issues and helps to make those processes seem more approachable to those that worry about dealing with data on larger scales.